tmobile/magentaA11y/_checklist-native/loading_spinner.md

 ## iOS

 ### Developer notes
-- A loading icon communicates that a screen or page is loading.
+- A loading spinner communicates that a screen or page is loading.
 The screen reader is informed by hearing “loading” or anything similar, to understand that they should wait to continue
-- The screen reader user should not have to swipe to the icon.
-It should be dynamically announced
+- The screen reader user should not have to swipe to the loading spinner.
+It should be dynamically or programmatically announced
-- Screen reader focus on the icon is optional
+- Screen reader focus on the loading spinner is optional
 - If the screen takes a long time to load, the announcement for loading may happen again

 ### Name
-- Programmatic name describes the purpose of the icon
+- Programmatic name describes the purpose of the loading spinner

 - **UIKit**
   - You can programmatically set the visible label with `setTitle()`.
-    - The loading icon title will overwrite the loading icon `accessibilityLabel`.
+    - The loading spinner title will overwrite the loading spinner `accessibilityLabel`.
-  - If a visible label is not applicable in this case, set the loading icon `accessibilityLabel` to the label of your choice.
+  - If a visible label is not applicable in this case, set the loading spinner `accessibilityLabel` to the label of your choice.
     - To do this in Interface Builder, set the label using the Identity Inspector
   - To hide labels from VoiceOver programmatically, set the label's `isAccessibilityElement` property to `false`
   - To hide labels from VoiceOver using Interface Builder, uncheck `Accessibility Enabled` in the Identity Inspector.